plone/plone.recipe.codeanalysis/README.rst

         scripts = jscs

 **jscs-exclude**
-    Allows you to specify directories which you don't want to be checked.
+    Allows you to specify directories and/or files which you don't want to be checked.
 Default is none.
-Note that these directories have to be given in absolute paths, use ``${buildout:directory}/foo/bar/static/js-3rd-party`` for
+Note that these directories have to be given in absolute paths, use ``${buildout:directory}/foo/bar/static/js-3rd-party``
-    example.
+    for example.

 **csslint**
     If set to True, CSS Lint code analysis is run.
 Default is ``False``.